junxit/us-congress-bills-115/metadata.md

 - 2018-07-26 — Introduced in House
 - 2018-07-26 — Introduced in House
 - 2018-07-26 — Referred to the House Committee on Natural Resources.
+- 2018-09-05 — Committee Consideration and Mark-up Session Held.
+- 2018-09-05 — Ordered to be Reported by Unanimous Consent.
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8859-8860)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6599.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8859)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8859)
+- 2018-09-25 — Placed on the Union Calendar, Calendar No. 755.
+- 2018-09-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-967.
+- 2018-09-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-967.